Mohamed-Mudawi/Mohamed-Mudawi/README.md

 <h1 align="center">About Me</h1>
 <p align="center">
   Hey there!
-I'm Mohamed Mudawi, a junior at NYU studying Computer Science with a minor in Mathematics, and I'm interested in Software Engineering — especially in Full-Stack development, Cloud technologies, and AI/ML applications.
+My name's Mohamed Mudawi, a junior at NYU studying Computer Science with a minor in Mathematics, and I'm interested in Software Engineering — especially in Full-Stack development, Cloud technologies, and AI/ML applications.
 </p>

 <h2 align="center">👨‍💻 Programming Languages</h2>